 If that trend continues, according to The International Commission for Financing Global Education Opportunities, educational progress – for girls and boys alike – in developing countries will fall short of reaching the UN Sustainable Development goal of education for all by 2030.

 Replenishing the Global Partnership for Education

-The Education Commission has called on donor countries to mobilize a step change in their financing for global education.
-The Commission’s recommendations includes helping GPE increase its fund to $2 billion a year by 2020 and $4 billion a year by 2030.
+The Education Commission has called on donor countries to mobilise a step change in their financing for global education.
+The Commission’s recommendations include helping GPE increase its fund to $2 billion a year by 2020 and $4 billion a year by 2030.

 To achieve this ambitious goal, GPE is campaigning right now for funding of $3.1 billion from existing and new donors for its upcoming replenishment for 2018 to 2020.
 Over the next three years, this would enable the partnership to support 89 countries, which are home to 870 million children and adolescents and 78% of the world’s out–of-school children.